Devindar Walmiki

 Devindar Sunil Walmiki (born 28 May 1992) is an Indian field hockey player who plays as a midfielder.

 He was named in the Indian squad for the 2016 Summer Olympics.

 Walmiki's elder brother Yuvraj Walmiki has also played field hockey for India.

 Club career

 In July 2019 Devindar signed for Dutch club HGC in the Hoofdklasse.

+In 2022, Devinder played for Acme Chattogram in the Hockey Champions Trophy Bangladesh and became champions.